How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 4 Web Hosting Platforms With Super-Fast and Easy WordPress Installation

-While there are lots of different web hosts out there that can run WordPress, some make it especially easy to get up and running.
+While there are many different web hosts that can run WordPress, some make it especially easy to get up and running.

-I’m going to take you through my favorite web hosts, with a complete guide to getting WordPress installed using each.
+I’m going to take you through my favorite web hosts and provide a complete guide to installing WordPress on each.

 2. Bluehost: Setting Up Your Account and Installing WordPress

-Bluehost is a really popular web host for WordPress sites — and as you might expect, it’s really easy to install WordPress on your Bluehost website.
+Bluehost is a top-rated web host for WordPress sites — and as you might expect, it’s effortless to install WordPress on your Bluehost website.

 Creating a Bluehost Account

-If you don’t already have your hosting account set up, head over to the Bluehost website and click to get started.
+If you haven’t already set up your hosting account, head over to the Bluehost website and click to get started.
 You can choose from different plans, starting from just $2.95/month.

 After selecting your plan, you’ll be prompted to set up your domain, though you can skip this if you haven’t quite decided on your website name yet.
 You’ll still be able to get your free domain after creating your Bluehost account.